BVT-Team-61/Documentation/Configuration/README.md

 ### Helpful tips

 * Recruit additional freshmen and sophomores each year.
-* Use any windows OS 7 or later (XP is not compatible)
+* Use any windows OS 7 or later (XP is not compatible).
-* When in doubt reboot roborio.
+* When in doubt reboot RoboRio.
-* Use anything, but chrome to access roborio (chrome has removed the required Silverlight plugin).
+* Use anything, but chrome to access RoboRio (Chrome has removed the required Silverlight plugin).
 * Double check router settings.

 | Device         | IP Address     | Subnet Mask     |